The foundation sire of Hawkwise Brittanys

 Happily the DNA sampling did not reveal any known variant of the disease, and it was established that his affected daughter may have suffered a degeneration of her retina caused by external factors.
 Further testing confirmed that Land Agent was not a carrier for the disease, so he and his descendants can be used at stud without any fear.

 More unhappily we had to say goodbye to Land Agent on 18th August 2025.
-After years of struggling with the after-effects of Lyme's disease, managing his condition with steroids and pain killers, his robustness could no longer cope, and we had to make the hard decision.
+After years of struggling with the after-effects of Lyme's disease, his condition being managed with steroids and pain killers, his robustness could no longer cope, and we had to make the hard decision.
 For myself this was about more than the death of a favourite dog, as Land Agent will also be my last one.

 Having been born into a dog-breeding family, I have never been without a dog by my side.
 My parents kept cockers, then Airedales, and when I left home (to work with dogs naturally) my wife and I raced and bred whippets.
 It was not until 1987, after I had started Heart of England Falconry, that I got my first Brittany, and they opened up a world I had never previously imagined.
 No breed I had previously come across, has the potential and the willingness that Brittanys offer - and Land Agent was the greatest dog I have ever had.
-My hands were the first thing he felt on being whelped, when I cleared mucus from his mouth and nose so that he could take his first breathe.
+My hands would have been the first thing he felt on being whelped, when I cleared mucus from his mouth and nose so that he could take his first breathe.
 And my hands were the last thing he felt, as they held him as he slipped away.
 For nearly ten years we were inseparable, and enjoyed a depth of communication that is rare.
 Together we earned many new admirers for the breed, and his offspring have continued to be good ambassadors of Brittanys as working dogs and loyal pets.
 He would lie with his head on my foot whenever I sat down, and went everywhere with me - a perfect pet, a proper gentleman and a constant companion.
 Rest in peace, Toby.

 Hawkwise Land Agent (Toby)